ropensci/MODIStsp/README.md

   - 11/08/2017 - MODIStp 1.3.3 was released today.
 It provides
-    improvements in processing speed, as well as the usual bug fixes (thanks to all the users that signalled problems \!).
+    improvements in processing speed, as well as the usual bug fixes (thanks to all the users that signaled problems \!).
 Check the [Release
     Notes](https://github.com/ropensci/MODIStsp/releases/tag/v1.3.3) for
     further details \!